druchefavour/Resolve-Complaint-App/README.md

 ## CHART RENDERING
 ## Things Required
 In order to render the manager's dashboard which contains various charts, the following are required:
-  * We need Node.js
+  * We need to install Node.js
-  * Require ExpressJS
+  * Install ExpressJS using $ npm install express and
-  * Require MongoDB
+  * Install MongoDB

 Other processes required include:
   * To populate data in MongoDB